- All the news on upcoming pickup trucks, including the latest upgrades

 Also new for the 2019 Ford Ranger is this high-performance Raptor variant.
 Designed to be driven fast both on- and off-road, it's packed full of bespoke engineering solutions, making it much more than a simple bodykit and big engine job.

-Powered by a 213hp version of the new 2.0-litre EcoBlue diesel engine, we can't wait to drive it.
+Powered by a 213hp version of the new 2.0-litre EcoBlue diesel engine, it left us seriously impressed with its off-road capabilty when we drove it Morocco.
+On sale later this year.

 We've already driven the 2019 Mitsubishi L200, but it's not set to go sale in the UK until July - which means we're still awaiting details of the exact engine and trim specification available to British buyers.